I am an absolute beginner to researching UK family history - where do I start?

 The Society believes that a year's subscription should deliver a year's membership!
 We do not, therefore, have a fixed membership year which would inevitably short-change those who joined during the year.
 For administrative reasons, membership becomes nominally renewable at the beginning of the month in which membership begins but in practical terms members will continue to have access to Society services up to the anniversary of the date on which they join.
 All members will receive a full four copies of The Manchester Genealogist during each year of their membership.
 A new member will receive the first of these four issues with the new member "Fact Pack".

-Renewal reminders are published in the Manchester Genealogist for all renewals falling due within three months following publication.
-A colour coding system is used.
-If the colour of the renewal notice is the same as the colour of the stripe on your membership card then your renewal will be due within three months.
+A renewal form is included with each issue of the Manchester Genealogist for all renewals falling due within three months following publication..
 Your renewal date is also printed on each Manchester Genealogist mailing label.
 If we do not receive a renewal request, you will be contacted by e-mail or paper mail with a single reminder within about a month after renewal was due.
 If membership is not renewed within three months of expiry, it is considered to have lapsed and your access to services such as the online forum and membership area removed.

 Members with UK bank accounts are encouraged to set up a bank standing order for their subscriptions.
 Please ask the administration office for a form.
 If a member has established a standing order, this will be indicated on the mailing label for each Manchester Genealogist.